 To supplement the default behavior, a tenant-wide setting allows resetting the idle timer when agents transition from one status to another.
-By default, an agent is considered idle from the time he ends post processing of a system-delivered, queued interaction and becomes available.
-However, you can customize the contact center to reset your agent’s idle timer based on a combination of agent and system-initiated status changes.
+By default, agents are considered idle from the time they end post processing of a system-delivered, queued interaction and become available.
+However, you can customize the contact center to reset your agent idle timer based on a combination of agent and system-initiated status changes.
 For example, in addition to the default reset, you can configure the idle timer to reset when agents change their status from On Break to Available.

 - Resetting idle timer does not change the underlying default behavior, it simply adds an overlay and when selected they additionally update the timer setting when an agent changes status.
 An example is when the agent returns from On Break to Available or from Login to On Break each morning.